First-Year Housing FAQs

 The Roommate Experience

-Approximately 21 percent of first-year residents will live in a single room Fall, 2015; the remainder are double rooms.
+Approximately 21 percent of first-year residents will live in single rooms; the remainder are double rooms.
 First-Year students will receive the name and contact information of your roommate (if you are assigned to a double room) during the second week of July.

 We encourage you to make contact with your roommate to discuss who is bringing what to the room as room size and storage is limited.
 Roommates for the first year are assigned based upon completion of the questionnaire on the Conditions of Rental housing contract sent to all incoming students upon admission to the University.
 Students from the same hometown or same high school are not assigned as roommates.
 Single room requests are granted based upon timely receipt of that form and Early Decision students receive priority.